Skip to content

 “Al final me he liado y voy con retraso.”

 I did not need a bigger vocabulary list.
-I needed more complete phrases that belonged to real situations.
-I needed the kind of sentence I could steal, repeat, adapt, and use again.
+I needed more complete phrases that belonged to real situations — sentences I could steal, repeat, adapt, and use again.

 Experience notes